 Chapter 4 describes how we work with Friends organizations to manage revenue-generating operations on Service property.

-Summary of Comments and Changes to the Final Policy Back to Top
+Summary of Comments and Changes to the Final Policy

 On October 18, 2010, we announced the draft of this policy and requested public comments via a Federal Register notice (75 FR 63851).
 The comment period was open from October 18, 2010, through December 2, 2010.
 On March 9, 2011, we opened a second public comment period, which went through April 8, 2011 (76 FR 12989).
 In total, we received approximately 40 comment letters on the draft policy.
 The letters included a total of approximately 500 individual comments on the draft policy.
 The comments were from Federal and State government agencies, nongovernmental organizations, and individuals.
-Most of the comments addressed specific elements, while some comments expressed general support, without addressing specific elements.
+Most of the comments addressed specific elements, while some comments expressed general support, Start Printed Page 22529without addressing specific elements.
 We considered all of the information and recommendations for improvement included in the comments and made appropriate changes to the draft policy.
 We also made some additions and clarifications to the policy that were not addressed in the public comments, but were discovered through internal briefings and reviews during the policy revision period.

 Dated: April 7, 2014.